-- Establish and maintain contact with the affected dam and reservoir owner or operators. - Request current situational status of the affected dam and reservoir. - Ensure the OAC, Board of Supervisors and Policy Group are notified and kept apprised of emergency conditions occurring due to a dam and reservoir failure event. - Coordinate with the OAC to establish activation level of the County and OA EOC. - Direct EMD staff to notify appropriate key personnel to report to the County and OA EOC, based on the activation level established. - Establish and maintain communication with all impacted jurisdictions to ensure coordination of response activities and situational information. - Ensure situational information is provided to OA jurisdictions, County departments and Cal OES, and updated on a regular basis. - Assist with the coordination of the County's reentry and recovery efforts.
+- Establish and maintain contact with the affected dam and reservoir owner or operators. - Request current situational status of the affected dam and reservoir. - Ensure the OAC, Board of Supervisors and Policy Group are notified and kept apprised of emergency conditions occurring due to a dam and reservoir failure event. - Coordinate with the OAC to establish activation level of the County and OA EOC. - Direct EMD staff to notify appropriate key personnel to report to the County and OA EOC, based on the activation level established. - Establish and maintain communication with all impacted jurisdictions to ensure coordination of response activities and situational information. - Ensure situational information is provided to OA jurisdictions, County departments and Cal OES, and updated on a regular basis. - Activate the County and OA's alert and warning program to provide public notification of protective actions to take before, during, and after threats or emergencies and to disseminate other kinds of messages to community member opt-ins. - Assist with the coordination of the County's reentry and recovery efforts.